springernature/frontend-toolkits/toolkits/global/packages/global-customer-satisfaction-input/README.md

 The Global Customer Satisfaction Input component is the frontend for an overall solution for gathering customer satisfaction feedback, the documentation for which can be found here: https://customer-satisfaction-survey.public.springernature.app/docs/introduction.

-The component comprises a set of 5 pictographic radio inputs used to collect ratings score data from our customers.
+The component comprises a set of 5 pictographic radio inputs used to collect a satisfaction score from our customers.
+The user is able to submit one of the following scores: Awful, Bad, OK, Good, Great.

 It is a JavaScript dependent component.
-When a user interacts with the component an event is dispatched to `window.dataLayer` allowing ratings score data and context data scraped from the page to be sent to Google Tag Manager and Google Cloud Big Query.
+When a user interacts with the component an event is dispatched to `window.dataLayer` allowing customer satisfaction score data and context data scraped from the page to be sent to Google Tag Manager and Google Cloud Big Query.

 ## Usage
 This documents how to implement this component on your website.
-If your project does not use Elements yet you can still use this component, see refer to the `Projects that do not use Elements` section below.
+If your project does not use Elements you can still use this component, see refer to the `Projects that do not use Elements` section below.
 ### Install
 Install the Global Customer Satisfaction Input package:
 ```shell